bittnkr/uniq/doc/under-the-hoods.md

 ---
 This is a work in progress.
 Your comments and benchmarks are wellcome.

-Released under the Creative Commons License (CC BY-SA 3.0)
+Code released under GNU 3.0 and docs under Creative Commons License (CC BY-SA 3.0)